 - Broad Weir

 - Victoria Street and Counterslip

-Access for all disabled parking and loading bays on Union Street, Horsefair and Penn Street will remain.
+Access for all disabled parking and loading bays on Union Street, Horsefair and Penn Street remain.

-The main alternative routes will be via Temple Way, Bond Street and Rupert Street.
+The main alternative routes are via Temple Way, Bond Street and Rupert Street.

 These previous restrictions were suspended so general traffic can use these routes:

 - suspension of prohibition of driving on The Horsefair and Penn Street to allow for access only

 - suspension of bus lane and prohibition of entry eastbound on Newgate, on the edge of Castle Park, to provide access in and out of the Old City and Broadmead